PS Certification and Training

 CMEs and CEUs may be available - Click on a specific training date for Continuing Education details.

 How to Re-Certify as a PS

 The certification for the Professional Supervisor of the Audiometric Monitoring Program (CPS/A) is valid for five years.
-Those who certify must recertify by the end of the calendar year of the fifth year.
-(The certification expires on December 31st of the expiration year.)
+Those who choose to recertify must do so before their date of expiration, otherwise they must take the full course again.
 There are two options for recertification: